 The Club of Venice, founded in 1986 in the lagoon city, is an informal body that gathers the heads of institutional communication of the EU Member and candidate States and the European institutions (Commission, Parliament and Council).

-The Club is an important outstanding example of collaboration and exchange of best practices for institutional communicaton experts.
+The Club is an outstanding example of collaboration and exchange of best practices for institutional communicaton experts.
 The Membership for Italy is ensured by the Department for European Policies, in charge of coordinating communication on Europe at national level.

 The founder and honorary president of the Club is Stefano Rolando, whilst Vincenzo Le Voci (Council of the EU) is entrusted with the task of coordinator and secretary general.
 The Club meets twice a year in plenary session to discuss topics of common interest, exchange information on the best communication strategies, plan and implement public information campaigns.

 The first plenary session usually takes place in spring, in the Member State holding the Council of the EU's Presidency; the second one is generally held during the autumn in Venice, where the Club was founded.

 In addition to plenary sessions, the Club also organises thematic seminars (twice a year on average) across Europe on specific topics such as for example web communication, opinion polls, radio/TV activities, public diplomacy, open Government data, crisis communication, professional ethics.

 In 2007, on the fiftieth anniversary of the signing of the Treaties of Rome, the autumn plenary session was held exceptionally in Rome, the city where the Treaties were signed, at the Palazzina Algardi-Villa Doria Pamphilj.
 Rome hosted the Club again in 2014, during the Italian Presidency of the Council of the European Union, in the Council Chamber of the then Ministry of Cultural Heritage and Activities and Tourism.